pongasoft/emscripten-glfw/README.md

 Goal
 ----

-The main goal of this project is to provide as many features from GLFW as possible (in a browser context).
+The main goal of this project is to implement as much as the GLFW API possible (in a browser context).

 Since this project is targeting the web/webassembly platform, which runs in more recent web browsers, it is also trying to focus on using the most recent features and not use deprecated features (for example, uses `keyboardEvent.key`